super3/yacdn.org/docs/design-doc.md

 ## Motivation

-Traditional CDNs are great, they make the web fast, reliable and open to all.
-However, they require massive startup capital and initial customers to buy servers all over the world.
-They also consolidate power into the hands of a single, large entity with no direct accountability to users and services.
+Traditional CDNs are great, they have made the web faster and more reliable under accelerating and massive demand for web services.
+However sometimes [these traditional centralized CDNs fail](https://www.zdnet.com/article/cloudflare-stutters-and-the-internet-stumbles/) talking half of the internet with them.
+They also consolidate power into the hands of a single, large entities with no direct accountability to users.
+As user privacy and security is becoming a larger concern to users, traditional CDNs are not ideal.

+We belive that a distributed and decentralized CDN solution can solve these issues, in addition to innovations that would make it it a better choice than a traditional CDN.
+Due to its archetecture it can be made cheaper, faster, more secure, and more private than a centralized counterpart.

 ## Abstract

 YaCDN takes strong inspiration from peer-to-peer and cryptoeconomic systems.
 Through a distributed system of incentivisation, third-parties could host nodes of their own accord and receive income on a per-request basis.

-This has two immediate practical advantages.
+This has many immediate practical advantages:

-* Creating an initial network has far less upfront cost
+* Creating and maintaing the network has far less cost, expecially if using existing excess bandwidth/hardware
 * Greater and more local global coverage than possible through buying up servers
+* Because it can be deployed anywhere, it can achive much better latency than any other solution at scale
+* Not controlled by a single entity, archtecture, network, or hardware so the failures will have limited impact
+* Market based economy, the network can quickly grow and shrink based on demand.
+Deploying new infrastructure takes minutes, not months.
+* Near unlimited throughput by adding as many nodes as needed

 ## Design Choices

-### Centralised vs. Decentralised
+### Nodes

-In order for clients to find appropriate nodes, they must poll a form of registry.
-Are these registries controlled by our centralised team or can anyone run one?

-Currently, we are using a distributed-ready solution: every node exposes a `/nodes` endpoint which points to the nearest other nodes to the user.
-The client can either use `yacdn.org/nodes` or any other.
+In YaCDN anyone can run an endpoint node, which can cache content from the original website and serve it to users when requested.
+In order for clients to find appropriate endpoint nodes, they must poll a form of registry.
+Every node exposes a `/nodes` endpoint which points to the nearest other nodes to the user.
+The client can either use `yacdn.org/nodes` or any other to find the best node for them to use.

-However, this has knock-on effects for incentivisation: how do we pay nodes if we don't route traffic to them?

 ### Incentivisation

-How do we get people to run nodes?

-* Pay nodes per-gigabyte of traffic
-* Pay nodes per-request of traffic

-In a centralised system, we could implement anti-spam measures then pay nodes however a distributed system becomes significantly more complex.
+Why would someone run an endpoint node?
+YaCDN pays nodes for per-gigabyte of traffic and per-request.
+We plan to release an automated system whereby nodes are routed traffic and paid for their services via a master node.
+In future, this sytem will route and pay for traffic without the need for a master node, or where the master node can be untrused.

 ### Client Implementation

-Do we issue small code libraries or do we publish a specification and expect services to implement accordingly?
+We currently have an HTTP interface for static files, and plan on publishing a simple javascript micro library for use in websites and other projects.

 ## Use Cases